Goddess Bhairavi Unveiled: Fierce Mahavidya Symbolism for Inner Liberation

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What do Bhairavi's symbols mean?
+What do Bhairavi’s sword, trident, skull-cup, rosary, and book mean?